buildpacks/pack/docs/tutorials/app-journey.md

 Start by installing `pack`.
 Simply download the appropriate binary from the latest [GitHub release](https://github.com/buildpack/pack/releases) and move it somewhere on your `$PATH`.

-If you're on MacOS, you can use Homebrew instead:
+If you're on macOS, you can use Homebrew instead:

 ```bash
 $ brew tap buildpack/tap